AssetBlock/arc-01/README.md

 **Token**: Digitial representations functioning as a traditional security asset.

-**Issuer**: The creator and owner of the token who controls distrubutions of it based on a particular set of compliance rules.
+**Issuer**: The creator and owner of the token who controls distributions of it based on a particular set of compliance rules.
 Controls the private keys of the `issuer-public-address` account in the examples below.

 **Investor**: An investor who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `investor[n]-public-address` account in the examples below.